vaishcodescape/data-spear/README.md

 ---

 Data-Spear answers questions about your database by **acting like an analyst, not a search box**: it plans, inspects schemas, runs live SQL, verifies its own results, and cites every claim.
-Retrieval (Pinecone) supplies context; the agent (Claude) treats the live database as the source of truth.
+Retrieval (Pinecone) supplies context; the agent (Claude) treats the live database as the source of information.

 ```text
 Rust TUI ──HTTP/SSE──▶ FastAPI ──▶ Agent loop (Claude)